toucansites/website/contents/docs/[05]templates/[02]assets/index.md

 # Assets
 ---

+Template assets are static files—such as CSS, JavaScript, images, or fonts — that are bundled with your template and copied to the output directory during site generation.

-Template assets are static files that are copied recursively to the root folder of the generated site.
+All files located in the assets directory are recursively copied to the root of the generated site.
+The internal folder structure is preserved exactly as defined in the template.

-Subfolders can be freely created inside the assets directory, and the entire structure will be preserved.

-For example, a template can include additional images, JavaScript, or CSS files using the following structure:
+## Example

+A typical asset structure might look like this:

 ```sh
 .